Able Archer 83: American reaction

 These two glimpses of nuclear war primed Reagan for Able Archer 83, giving him a very specific picture of what would occur had the situation further developed.
 After receiving intelligence reports from sources including Gordievsky, it was clear that the Soviets were unnerved.
 While officials were concerned with the Soviet panic, they were hesitant about believing the proximity of a Soviet attack.
 Secretary of State George P. Shultz thought it "incredible, at least to us" that the Soviets would believe the US would launch a genuine attack.
 In general, Reagan did not share the secretary's belief that cooler heads would prevail, writing:

 According to McFarlane, the president responded with "genuine anxiety" in disbelief that a regular NATO exercise could have led to an armed attack.
 To the ailing Politburo—led from the deathbed of the terminally ill Andropov, a man with no firsthand knowledge of the United States, and the creator of Operation RYaN—it seemed "that the United States was preparing to launch ... a sudden nuclear attack on the Soviet Union".
 In his memoirs, Reagan, without specifically mentioning Able Archer 83, wrote of a 1983 realization:

 Reagan eventually met Soviet General Secretary Mikhail Gorbachev in Geneva in 1985 and at subsequent summits, leading to the 1987 Intermediate-Range Nuclear Forces Treaty and later treaties.

 When retiring from the Defense Intelligence Agency in January 1989, Perroots wrote a memorandum about the crisis to the President's Foreign Intelligence Advisory Board.
-In 1990 the board released a report commending Perroots for his actions and confirming the hazards of the exercise.
+In 1990, the board released a report commending Perroots for his actions and confirming the hazards of the exercise.
 After a 12-year legal battle, the National Security Archive succeeded in having the report declassified under the Freedom of Information Act request in 2015.
 In 2017, the National Security Archive additionally requested the Perroots memorandum from the DIA but the organization claimed that the letter was lost, leading to a 2019 lawsuit.
-However, in February 2021 the Historian's Office of the U.S. State Department declassified and released the document as part of its Foreign Relations of the United States collection.
+In February 2021 the Historian's Office of the U.S. State Department declassified and released the document as part of its Foreign Relations of the United States collection.
 The document confirmed for the first time that the Soviet military loaded nuclear warheads onto bombers and indicated that it had gotten closer to nuclear war than previously thought, with Perroots claiming that "a precautionary generation of forces" by NATO could have instigated a nuclear conflict.

-Opposing views

-Research by Simon Miles, an assistant professor of Public Policy and Russian and Eurasian Studies at Duke University’s Sanford School writing in 2020 - prior to the publication of previously classified documents, has disputed that Able Archer 83 almost led to nuclear war.
-Miles reports that Mark Kramer, Gordon Barrass, Raymand Garthoff, Beatrice Heuser, and Vojtech Mastny also have all concluded that Moscow never believed a NATO attack was imminent or considered moving first.